DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Lecture and Focused Notes/Hayek and Economic Liberty.md

 - We build schools simply because of a desire to learn, rather than simply because we have a certain number of ‘education units’
 - *Through War Economy to Economy in Kind*
 - [[Von Mises]] - responds with Economic Calculation in the Socialist Commonwealth
-- [[Weber]] - responds with what he believes Neurath is getting wrong in E*conomy and Society: An Outline of Interpretive Sociology*
+- [[Max Weber]] - responds with what he believes Neurath is getting wrong in E*conomy and Society: An Outline of Interpretive Sociology*
 - ‘It is only with the greatest caution that the results and methods of war economy can be used as a basis for criticising the substantive rationality of forms of economic organisation’
 - Wartime and peacetime economy simply cannot be equated
 - Almost an abstract debate, concerning worldwide socialism